Nurse Headshots in Boston and the South Shore — Photography Shark

 How far is the studio from South Shore Hospital and other area hospitals?

-The studio at 83 E Water St in Rockland is approximately 10 minutes from South Shore Hospital in Weymouth, 20 minutes from Beth Israel Deaconess Hospital Plymouth, and 25–30 minutes from major Boston hospitals.
+The studio at 83 E Water Street in Rockland is approximately 10 minutes from South Shore Hospital in Weymouth, 20 minutes from Beth Israel Deaconess Hospital Plymouth, and 25–30 minutes from major Boston hospitals.
 Free on-site parking — easier than any hospital parking structure.

 Can you photograph an entire nursing unit or hospital department?